Annapurna Circuit Trek Packing List

 Pack a pair of sandals, as they will be helpful in the tea houses and hotels during your Annapurna Circuit trek.

-You may think that sandals are not that useful, but let me tell you that they come conveniently while using the bathrooms, showering, resting on a hot day, etc.
+You may think sandals are not that useful, but let me tell you that they come conveniently while using the bathroom, showering, resting on a hot day, etc.

 List of other footwear: